voloko/uki/docs/core/function.markdown

 ### fun.newProp(name, [setter])

 Creates a new property accessor function.
-To get the property value call accessor function without arguments.
+To get the property value call the accessor function without arguments.
 To set the value call it passing the value as the first argument.
 Properties are chainable: